 That’s one reason calls for racial and gender equality sometimes fall on deaf ears.
 Take Bass Pro Shops, a leading hunting and fishing retailer.
-In defiance of calls for gender equity, the company is currently selling a T-shirt with a graphic of a woman yelling at a man with the word “PROBLEM” underneath.
-The next graphic is a man sitting alone in a tree stand with a bow with the word “SOLVED.”
+In defiance of calls for gender equity, the company is currently selling a T-shirt with a graphic of a woman yelling at a man with the word “problem” underneath.
+The next graphic is a man sitting alone in a tree stand with a bow with the word “solved.”

 Gender diversity has become less of a sticking point among hunting brands in recent years.
-Vista Outdoor, which owns about 40 brands from CamelBak to Remington firearms, for example, sponsors the Wyoming Women’s Antelope Hunt, an effort to bring more women into hunting, and is increasing its educational campaign about safe firearm use, says Kelly Reisdorf, Vista’s chief of investor relations and communications officer.
+Vista Outdoor, which owns about 40 brands from CamelBak to Remington firearms, for example, sponsors the Wyoming Women’s Antelope Hunt, an effort to bring more women into hunting, and is increasing its educational campaign about safe firearm use, said Kelly Reisdorf, Vista’s chief of investor relations and communications officer.

 Even though fishing’s numbers are headed in a better direction than hunting, advocates all agree that the future of the sport depends on the industry doing a better job representing all current and potential hunters and anglers.

-“A lot of companies are missing out on progress and profits, actually, by continuing to focus on their same target audience they have done for generations,” says Morris, founder of the Nontypical Outdoorsman show.
+“A lot of companies are missing out on progress and profits, actually, by continuing to focus on their same target audience they have done for generations,” said Morris, founder of the Nontypical Outdoorsman show.

-And it’s not just equity for equity’s sake—inclusion means more ideas and minds solving today’s complex problems, from climate change and invasive species to lack of access, says Wayne Hubbard, founder of Urban American Outdoors, one of the country’s first TV shows to represent diverse hunters and anglers.
+And it’s not just equity for equity’s sake—inclusion means more ideas and minds solving today’s complex problems, from climate change and invasive species to lack of access, said Wayne Hubbard, founder of Urban American Outdoors, one of the country’s first TV shows to represent diverse hunters and anglers.
 It also means a stronger voice in voting booths.

 While the fishing industry has made some gains in that respect, they might not stick if people don’t see themselves represented.

 Like outdoor industry companies, hunting brands could re-evaluate their marketing budgets to think of new ways to partner with diversity professionals, Nelson recommends.
 They should stop being afraid of alienating one group and instead welcome all groups—it’s not a zero-sum game.
-The hunting and fishing industries as a whole should include more BIPOC voices on their nonprofit boards, she adds.
-They should also be more aware in general: Neither survey, the one from the Boating and Fishing Association or the Fish and Wildlife Service list Native American as a demographic, instead using the catchall term “other.”
+The hunting and fishing industries as a whole should include more BIPOC voices on their nonprofit boards, she added.
+They should also be more aware in general: neither survey, the one from the Boating and Fishing Association or the Fish and Wildlife Service list Native American as a demographic, instead using the catchall term “other.”

 The fishing and hunting industry can and should learn from the steps and missteps in the rest of the outdoor industry, Nelson added.
 Instead of comparing how the industries are doing, furthering a competitive mindset, our industries should be working together, with each other and with diversity experts.

-Orvis’ Perkins agrees.
+Orvis’ Perkins agreed.

-“Issues of diversity and access are inextricably linked to the long term survival of hunting and fishing,” he says.
+“Issues of diversity and access are inextricably linked to the long term survival of hunting and fishing,” he said.
 “We are also seeing an increasingly blurred line between core outdoor and fish and hunt.
 As these industries continue to overlap the outdoor industry’s leadership around diversity will help create the groundswell, and the rest will follow.”